Authentication

 1. Log in to the console, enter the My Credentials page, and choose Access Keys > Create Access Key.

-3. The access key is created successfully.
-Click DownLoad.
+3. Click OK, open the credentials.csv file, and save the key file as prompted.
+The access key file is saved in the default downloads folder of the browser.
 Then, the access key (Access Key Id and Secret Access Key) is obtained.

 2. Download and decompress the demo project.